-- A range of tree sizes proposed, including 20-25cm girth trees at key strategic locations to enhance the character of the area and contribute to the reduction of light pollution. - Given the available views from the PRoW and HWNL, and the proximity of AW, a planting palette that reflects the local landscape character area N1, must be used. - Hardscaping materials should reflect the rural character of the location. - Detailed SuDS information.
-We recommend the following: - The ground contouring, inlet and outlet design should be carefully considered to maximise the amenity value. - Attenuation areas should be combined with variations in vegetation structure to ensure habitat diversity and landscape effect.
-These should be included within the planting schedule and their specific maintenance within the LMMP. - We recommend that consideration is given to the use of blue green roofs including on ancillary structures such as bin and cycle stores.
+- a.
+A range of tree sizes proposed, including 20-25cm girth trees at key strategic locations to enhance the character of the area and contribute to the reduction of light pollution.
+Point of note to be added to any landscape condition. - b.
+Given the available views from the PRoW and HWNL, and the proximity of AW, a planting palette that reflects the local landscape character area N1, must be used. - c.
+Hardscaping materials should reflect the rural character of the location. - d.
+Detailed SuDS information.
+We recommend the following: - i.
+The ground contouring, inlet and outlet design should be carefully considered to maximise the amenity value. - ii.
+Attenuation areas should be combined with variations in vegetation structure to ensure habitat diversity and landscape effect.
+These should be included within the planting schedule and their specific maintenance within the LMMP. - iii.
+We recommend that consideration is given to the use of blue green roofs including on ancillary structures such as bin and cycle stores.
 If proposed, we expect to see details within a plant schedule and specific maintenance within the LMMP.